Darep/golang-react-app-single-binary/README.md

 # Single binary React app using Golang

-React app served in a single binary using Golang.
+This is an example/demo of a vite/React app served in a single binary using Golang.
+You can change the vite app in [frontend/](./frontend) to Next.js or anything that builds into static files quite easily.

 ## Getting Started